(The Women’s Economic Empowerment Working Group)

 WOMEN’S ECONOMIC EMPOWERMENT TECHNICAL BRIEFS

-The SEEP Women’s Economic Empowerment Working Group (WEEWG) will develop a series of three technical briefs on topics that are of interest to the WEEWG membership and to USAID.
-These technical briefs will provide an overview of key issues related to the technical topic, discuss current evidence base and include examples of good practices.
-Data sources will include quantitative, qualitative, and anecdotal to illustrate and discuss each technical topic.
+The SEEP Network's Women’s Economic Empowerment Working Group (WEEWG) developed a series of three technical briefs on topics that were of interest to the WEEWG membership and to USAID.
+These technical briefs provide an overview of key issues related to the technical topic, discuss current evidence base, and include examples of good practices.
+Data sources include quantitative, qualitative, and anecdotal to illustrate and discuss each technical topic.

 Around the world, women do the vast majority of unpaid care work, whether it is cooking, cleaning, child-rearing or caring for the elderly, neighbors and friends.
 While unpaid care work is an essential social good that contributes to human well-being, due to prevailing gender norms around women’s work, it is often invisible and undervalued in society.
 Furthermore, unpaid care work has been largely ignored in economic development programming, and frequently underestimated in how unpaid care work effects women’s market engagement and economic empowerment.
 Thus, ironically, while care work is a crucial benefit to society, it comes at an increasing cost to undervalued and overworked care providers – nearly always women and girls.